fossasia/pslab-expeyes/Humidity-Sensor/SY-HS-220.md

 ## Humidity Sensor HS-220

+*** Could not obtain this sensor.
+Currently working on HS1101

 Description: This sensor module converts relative humidity(30-90%RH) to voltage and can be used in weather monitoring application.

 Features: